 It usually caused by a viral infection.
 This is most often the same viruses that cause colds and the flu

-Most people will feel better after a few days when they get acute bronchitis, and won’t require any medical assistance.
+Most people with acute bronchitis won’t require any medical assistance or medication.
 The cough may linger for a few weeks.

 What causes acute bronchitis?